What We Offer

 Grant Conditions

 Grant recipients will be required to sign a contract agreeing to the conditions of the National Fund program.
-Grant conditions include:
+Grant conditions include, but are not limited to:

 Grant recipients must acknowledge that the National Fund for Sacred Places is a historic preservation program, not a program for new construction.